Plan your trip to a beautiful Vietnamese town with the help of this guide on all the best things to do in Hoi An, Vietnam!

 The nearest train station is also in Da Nang, not too far from the airport.
-To take the cheap, local way, walk to the bus stop (click here for directions) and hop on bus #1.
+To take the cheap, local way, walk to the bus stop, and hop on bus #1 to Hoi An.
 This only costs 20,000 VND but may take a while.

-Another option is to just hop on the bus.
+Another option is to just hop on the bus to Hoi An.
 There are lots of different hop-on, hop-off bus companies in Vietnam.
 Taking a bus to Hoi An means you get dropped off in town without needing to transfer in Da Nang.

 - Tra Que Garden – As I mentioned, it’s well worth it to visit Tra Que Culinary Village.
 The restaurant here serves fresh, delicious local cuisine and is typically #1 on TripAdvisor for a reason.

 - Central Market – For the real local experience, head to the Central Market to fill up on cheap Vietnamese classics.

 - Red Bean – This place is always good, but try to make it on Tuesday or Saturday for their street food buffet.

 - Firefly – A good place for groups since they have lots of options – Vietnamese as well as pizza, pasta, burgers, etc.

 - Nhan’s Kitchen – A bit of a walk from Old Town but worth it just for the passionfruit chicken dish.